KB ID 0001725

 DNS Server > Specify > Add in your internal DNS servers > Authentication Portal Mapping > Create New.

-- Users/Groups: Your FIREWALL GROUP.
+- Users/Groups: Your AD GROUP.

 - Portal: Your Portal